 To appeal to a wide range of customers, Asian Paints provides several service packages at varying price points.
 Royale’s product line appeals to the high-status age group at a premium price, while the company’s other lines focus on providing excellent value to consumers on a budget.

 Prices for unique options can range widely depending on factors like the cost of raw materials and market competition.
 The high rewards offered by Asian Paints to its distributors contribute significantly to the company’s success.

 Event Marketing Marketing Strategy of Asian Paints

 Asian Paints’ business model relies heavily on several highly effective promotions as part of its marketing strategy.
 A noteworthy among these efforts was the creation of Gattu, a cartoon character who has been entertaining viewers for over four decades.

-The firm targets families as its primary population segment and uses tempting offers and heartfelt Asian paints campaign to attract new customers and cement the loyalty of its existing base.
+The firm targets families as its primary population segment.
+It uses tempting offers and a heartfelt Asian paints’ campaign to attract new customers and cement the loyalty of its existing base.
 Many Bollywood actors and actresses have promoted it, and it has used Facebook and Twitter, among other social media platforms, to increase its visibility and build its brand.

 Customers for Asian paints include homeowners, corporations, automakers, wholesalers, and retailers of all stripes.
 Asian Paints’ ideal customers represent middle- to upper-class females and men over 20 years.